zonque/altcha-rails/README.md

 ```

 The `algorithm` option specifies the hashing algorithm to use and must currently be set to `SHA-256`.
-It is crucial change the `hmac_key` to a secure value.
+It is crucial change the `hmac_key` to a random value.
 This key is used to sign the challenge and the response,
 so it must be treated as a secret within your application.
 The `num_range` option specifies the range of numbers to use in the challenge and determines the difficulty of the proof-of-work.
 For an explanation of the `timeout` option see below.